What You Need to Know

 What do I need to get one?

-1. You will need proof that you have been enrolled in school in 2017 such as a copy of your graduation certificate, a school report or an original letter from your school.
+1. You will need proof that you were a Year 12 student or equivalent in 2021; such as a copy of your graduation certificate, a school report, or an original letter from your school or TAFE.

-2. You will need photo ID (must be a recent photo) such as the identification below;
+2. You will need photo ID (must be a recent photo) such as:

-- a school identification card with a current photo
+- school identification card with a current photo;

-- a Transperth SmartRider with your school name on it, a current photo
+- Transperth SmartRider with your school name and current photo on it;

 Please note you will need one piece of identification from"1." and "2." above.